leafar13/did-mobile-implementation-cordova/README.md

 <a name="push-auth"></a>
 ### Push authentication
-These feature allows to use push notifications to provide user authentication services through push notifications, as well as informative push alerts to relay information to the user.
+These feature allows to use push notifications to provide user authentication services, as well as informative push alerts to relay information to the user.
 The methods found below must be implemented only once right after the application has finished loading.

 ##### *setPushTransactionViewProperties*